medplum/medplum/packages/docs/docs/self-hosting/install-on-aws.md

 If you are using Route 53 as your DNS service, we recommend you select `dns` method for validating domain ownership.

-Then, follow [these instructions](https://docs.aws.amazon.com/acm/latest/userguide/dns-validation.html#setting-up-dns-validation) from AWS finish the validation process.
+Then, follow [these instructions](https://docs.aws.amazon.com/acm/latest/userguide/dns-validation.html#setting-up-dns-validation) from AWS to finish the validation process.

 ### CDK Bootstrap